gabbersepp/dev.to-posts/blog-posts/vuejs-avoid-routes/vuejs-avoid-routes.md

 How can you avoid that the user navigates to a route if the inputfield contains unsaved text?
 I made a few tries to find a solution for that but did not found anything.
 So here is what I have done to solve this problem.

-Find the full runnable example here: <todo>
+Find the full runnable example here: [Click me!](https://github.com/gabbersepp/dev.to-posts/tree/master/blog-posts/vuejs-avoid-routes/code/example)

 # Solution
 First, define a new global function: